Since 2005 the Greater Essex County District School Board has completed ten new school construction projects valued at approximately $185 million.

 The architecturally significant facade was preserved in a creative rebuild of John Campbell Public School.
 A classroom, music room and the main foyer were all restored to original 1926 condition while the rest of the school was completely updated structurally and environmentally.

 It had been more than 40 years since a new public secondary school had been built in Windsor and Essex County, until Tecumseh Vista Academy was constructed in 2010.
 More than just a high school, though.
 Vista, as it's become known, is a K-12 school community, the first of its kind for the Greater Essex County District School Board.
+A $10 million addition was finished in 2016 that created space for a further 410 students as well as augmented facilities such as a technology lab and fitness area.

 See the list in the left-hand margin of this page for information about our current new school construction projects.